RunestoneInteractive/pythonds/_sources/BasicDS/ConvertingDecimalNumberstoBinaryNumbers.rst

       |blank|

-      -  :\\b10\\b: Correct.
+      -  :10: Correct.
-         :x: ('.*', 'You may need to modify the baseConverter function, or simply find a pattern in the conversion of bases.')
+         :x: You may need to modify the baseConverter function, or simply find a pattern in the conversion of bases.